Zenika/spring-workshop/Slides/09_spring_boot.md

 - Spring Boot is Spring's convention-over-configuration solution for creating stand-alone, production-grade Spring-based Applications that you can "just run".
 - Helps you get started on your Spring application fast and easy
-- Features:
+- Features include:
-    - Create *stand-alone* Spring applications
+    - Creating *stand-alone* Spring applications
-    - *Embed Tomcat* or Jetty directly (no need to deploy WAR files)
+    - *Embed application server* (eg: Tomcat or Jetty) directly: no need to deploy WAR files
-    - Provide '*starter*' projects to simplify your configuration
+    - '*starter*' projects to simplify your configuration
     - *Automatically configure* Spring whenever possible
     - Provide production-ready features such as *metrics*, *health checks* and *externalized configuration*
-    - No code generation, no requirement for XML configuration

-## Spring Boot: A REST application in 10 lines of code
+## Spring Boot: A REST application in 11 lines of code
 ```java
 @SpringBootApplication
 @RestController